mattlongman/Hassio-Access-Point/README.md

 - allow_mac_addresses (optional): List of MAC addresses to allow.
 Note: if using allow, blocks everything not in list
 - deny_mac_addresses (optional): List of MAC addresses to block.
 Note: if using deny, allows everything not in list.

-Note: only use allow or deny lists for MAC filtering.
+Note: use either allow or deny lists for MAC filtering.
 If using allow, deny will be ignored.

 ### Example configuration